-- The device is being used in a GSM network. - 3G The device is being used in a UMTS network (network service).

-You have one or more unread messages in the Inbox folder in Messag..

-- 2 You have received new e-mail in the remote mailbox. - There are messages waiting to be sent in the Outbox folder. - ★■ You have missed calls. - Shown if Ringing type is set to Silent and Message alert tone, IM alert tone, and E-mail alert tone are set to Off.
+- The device is being used in a GSM network. - 3G The device is being used in a UMTS network (network service). - You have one or more unread messages in the Inbox folder in Messag.. - 2 You have received new e-mail in the remote mailbox. - There are messages waiting to be sent in the Outbox folder. - ★■ You have missed calls. - Shown if Ringing type is set to Silent and Message alert tone, IM alert tone, and E-mail alert tone are set to Off. - The device keypad is locked.

-- The device keypad is locked. - A clock alarm is active. - 2 The second phone line is being used (network service). - All calls to the device are forwarded to another number.
-If you have two phone lines (network service), the indicator for the first line is 1 and for the second 1 and for the se - A compatible headset is connected to the device. - The connection to a compatible headset with Bluetooth connectivity has been lost. - T A compatible loopset is connected to the device. - A compatible TTY is connected to the device. - D A data call is active. - 🗸 A GPRS or EDGE packet data connection is available. - A GPRS or EDGE packet data connection is active. - A GPRS or EDGE packet data connection is on hold. - A UMTS packet data connection is available. - 3⁄4 A UMTS packet data connection is on hold. - B You have set the device to scan for wireless LANs, and a wireless LAN is available.
-See "Wireless LAN," p.
-101.
+A clock alarm is active.

+2 The second phone line is being used (network service).

+All calls to the device are diverted to another number.
+If you have two phone lines (network service), the indicator for the first line is and for the second

+A compatible headset is connected to the device.

+The connection to a compatible headset with Bluetooth connectivity has been lost.

+J A compatible loopset is connected to the device.

+A compatible Text phone is connected to the device.

+D A data call is active.

+A GPRS or EDGE packet data connection is available.

+A GPRS or EDGE packet data connection is active.

+🗸 A GPRS or EDGE packet data connection is on hold.

+A UMTS packet data connection is available.

+A UMTS packet data connection is active.

+A UMTS packet data connection is on hold.

+You have set the device to scan for wireless LANs, and a wireless LAN is available.
+See "Wireless LAN", p.
+94.

-♠ A wireless LAN connection is active in a network that has encryption.
+A wireless LAN connection is active in a network that has encryption.